Two Week South America Itinerary – The 5 Best Routes To Pick

 Once you reach La Paz you have an endless list of things to choose from such as biking down Death Road, trekking in the Valley of the Moon, or climbing Huayna Potosi.

-2 days is a good amount of time to cover it all.
+2 days is a good amount of time to cover the city.
 I would recommend riding down Death Road one day and then using the others to explore in and outside of the city.

 Day 12-13 - Uyuni